Kermit Weeks: Aircraft collection

 Weeks maintains one of the largest private collections of flight-worthy historic aircraft in the world, most of which are at his Fantasy of Flight facility in Polk City, Florida.
 The collection contains over 140 civilian and military planes including rare originals as well as reproductions of historic aircraft, such as the Spirit of St. Louis.

-Another famous replica in Weeks' collection is the iconic Gee Bee Model Z, a racing plane originally built in 1931 and destroyed the same year during a world speed record attempt.
+Another replica in Weeks' collection is the Gee Bee Model Z, a racing plane originally built in 1931 and destroyed the same year during a world speed record attempt.
 It was involved in the opening scene of the 1991 film The Rocketeer.

-Weeks owns one of the four remaining original P-51C Mustangs in the world, with an estimated worth of over US$3 million.
+Weeks owns one of the four remaining original P-51C Mustangs in the world.
 In addition, Weeks also owns a P-51D Mustang which came later in the war.
-Both use the Packard-Merlin V-12 engine of Rolls-Royce design.
 Both the P-51C and P-51D frequently fly together, most notably during the event dubbed Mustangs and Mustangs which takes place every April where the P-51s and a number of antique Ford Mustangs are exhibited side by side.
 Weeks is rebuilding an Allison powered Mustang P-51A.

 Other original aircraft in the collection include a Short Sunderland flying boat.
 One of the seven Sunderland aircraft in existence, it is the only one that is reported to be maintained in airworthy condition, as well as the only airworthy 4 engine passenger flying boat.
 Weeks purchased the Sunderland in England in February 1993 and after a five-month restoration it was flown to the U.S, making stops in Ireland, Iceland, and Canada before arriving at the 1993 EAA AirVenture Oshkosh event.
 Following the show it was flown to Fantasy of Flight and regularly flew for the following years.
 However, since 1996 it has remained in the display hangar.
-It is still in good condition, and Weeks has expressed interest in flying the Sunderland again.
-During a 2020 Youtube video interview, Weeks stated the flying boat will be returned to the water and air following a complete renovation of the museum in the near future.